Arkaroola: Mining threat

+Protection

 In July 2011 South Australian Premier Mike Rann announced a ban on mining in Arkaroola.
 This was followed in October 2011 by special purpose legislation prohibiting mining, mining exploration and grazing in the ranges.
+Protection of Arkaroola from mining, including Mount Gee and the Mount Painter inlier, is provided by the Arkaroola Protection Act 2012, which created the Arkaroola Protection Area.

-The South Australian government has moved to nominate the Arkaroola area for listing on the National Heritage list, and to secure its nomination for World Heritage listing.
+The South Australian Government also moved to nominate the Arkaroola area for listing on the National Heritage list, and to secure its nomination for World Heritage listing.

 Arkaroola was listed on the South Australian Heritage Register on 27 July 2012.